 Many people notice no telltale changes early in pregnancy, so the most reliable way to check is with a pregnancy test — either a storebought kit or a urine or blood test from a doctor.

-For the people who do experience them, some early signs can include:
+For the people who do experience them, some

 Even when the timing is right, and a lot of very fresh semen enters the vagina when or just before the person ovulates, pregnancy is relatively unlikely.

 No studies have assessed the chances of pregnancy after semen is wiped outside or inside of the vagina.
 However, too many factors naturally interfere for this to be a likely path to pregnancy.